quicwg/multipath/draft-ietf-quic-multipath.md

 ### Use PATH_ABANDON Frame to Close a Path {#path-abandon-close}

-Both endpoints, namely the client and the server, can initiate path closure, by sending a PATH_ABANDON frame (see {{path-abandon-frame}}) which requests the peer to stop sending packets with the corresponding Path Identifier.
+Either endpoint can initiate path closure by sending a PATH_ABANDON frame (see {{path-abandon-frame}}) which requests the peer to stop sending packets with the corresponding Path Identifier.